20 Inconvenient Business Truths

 18. If you’re reading this, you’re in an echo chamber.
 The second you think everybody knows something you know, it’s time to talk to someone you don’t know.

-19. When a business truth seems counter to a general truth of life, you should reevaluate the source of the “truth” or the motives that underlie it.
+19. When a business truth seems counter to a general truth of life, you should reevaluate the source of the business “truth” or the motives that underlie it.
 Very rarely do they diverge.

 20. It’s all about people.

-Steven November 17, 2010 at 3:00 pm
+November 17, 2010 at 3:00 pm

 Awesome tips Charlie!
 I am just entering the 18-24 month range of my project, but I didn’t have a clear idea in mind from the get-go, and I still haven’t formulated a complete business model.
 I know I have a lot of work ahead of me but I am willing to make it happen.